Gexa Energy Review

 Avoid If

-- Your credit is rough and you need prepaid--Gexa doesn't have it
+- Your credit is rough and you can't cover a $400 deposit

-- You want free nights or weekends--not offered
+- You want free nights or free weekends--Gexa doesn't offer them

 Company Snapshot